MAAP-Project/maap-eclipseche-ops/setup-commands-v7-microk8s.md

 chectl server:deploy --installer=operator --platform=microk8s --che-operator-cr-patch-yaml=maap-k8sconfig-patch.yaml --domain={REPLACE_ME} --multiuser --chenamespace=default

 kubectl edit daemonset nginx-ingress-microk8s-controller -n ingress
-# Add the following setting to ensure http requests are signed
+# If needed by IT security, add the following setting to ensure http requests are signed in spec/template/spec/containers/args
 #  - --default-ssl-certificate=default/default-tls-secret

-kubectl edit ingress
-# Add the following annotation to ensure that *all* http requests are forwarded to https
+# If needed by IT security, add the following annotation to ensure that *all* http requests are forwarded to https
 # nginx.ingress.kubernetes.io/force-ssl-redirect: "true"

 # DONE!